ankithahathwar/Repository-name-trustgig-decentralized-labor-market/README.md

 # Repository-name-trustgig-decentralized-labor-market
-- Description (optional but good): Prototype of a decentralized freelance escrow with dispute resolution (vibe-coded with AI) -
+- Description : Prototype of a decentralized freelance escrow with dispute resolution (vibe-coded with AI) -